 The Legal 500

-Sarah Simcock acted for the London Ambulance Service in the 52 inquests into the deaths as a result of the 7/7 London bombings
+Sarah Simcock acted for the London Ambulance Service in the 8 inquests into the deaths as a result of the London Bridge and Borough Market terror attacks

 experience & expertise

 Sarah has a wealth of experience in public inquiries as junior counsel to the inquiry and on behalf of core participants and in difficult and sensitive inquests, including those conducted under Art 2 and with a jury, sometimes attracting significant publicity.
 Her coronial experience spans various areas of particular expertise.
 Sarah is known for her knowledge and practical approach which instils confidence in her clients.

 Deaths in Custody